 Will: The next morning we woke early to climb the great Sigiriya granite rock while it was still cool.
 We set off through the ancient terraced gardens and up onto the metal steps that lead to the top.

 It’s around 200m high with 1200 steps to climb and it took us about 45 minutes.
 Halfway up is a lion-shaped gateway to an ancient palace.

 On the sides of the rock we could see paintings that date back to the 5th century.
 Visitors are allowed to photograph some of the murals but not others – and there are police up there to make sure you don’t!

 When we reached the flat summit we found the ruins of the fortress and palace of an ancient king of Sri Lanka.
 We explored and took in the amazing views.
 It was definitely worth starting the climb early because it was getting hot by the time we came down.

-After a quick lunch we left the cultural triangle region and headed by car to Kandy, about two hours away.
+After a quick lunch we headed by car to Kandy, about two hours away.

 Will: On the way to Kandy we stopped off to see the Dambulla Buddhist Caves.